Niyamasabha Mandiram: History

 The Niyamasabha or Legislature of the State of Kerala was initially located in the Government Secretariat Complex from 12 December 1933 as the chambers of the Sree Moolam Popular Assembly and the Sri Chitra State Council, during the days of the Kingdom of Travancore.
-Post independence, the Assembly Hall became seat of the legislature of the newly formed Travancore-Cochin state, and later, that of the state of Kerala in 1956, after its formation.
-Due to the increased number of seats in the legislature of Kerala, the space became a major constraint – especially in the 1970s.
+Post independence, the Assembly Hall became the seat of the legislature of the newly formed Travancore-Cochin state, and later, that of the state of Kerala in 1956, after its formation.
+Due to the increased number of seats in the legislature of Kerala, space became a major constraint – especially in the 1970s.
 In addition, space crunch was reported in the public galleries once the Assembly was opened to the general public to view the assembly proceedings.
 It was then decided to construct a new complex dedicated for the Assembly.
 In 1979, Neelam Sanjeeva Reddy, the then President of India, laid the foundation of the new complex.

 The site chosen was Government Estate at Palayam, in heart of Thiruvananthapuram city, which was once the headquarters of the Nair Brigade of the Travancorean army.
 The old Army Headquarters was converted into the Legislature Museum.